qxdddliu/m-1/README.md

      + 2008 PhD thesis [here](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)
        by Dileep George from Stanford University
          - Figure 1: ![alt text](https://raw.githubusercontent.com/WalnutiQ/wAlnut/develop/walnut/images/explanatory/translation_training_creates_scale_invariance.png)
-         - Notice how the scaling of "A" in (c) would be the exact same input as (b) if you translate the input to the left by 1 pixel.
+         - Notice how the scaling of "A" in (c) would be the exact same input as (b) if u translate the input to the left by 1 pixel.
    - Not supportive:
    - Conclusion: Yes, specific enough to make learning feasible and general